MarcoBevilacqua/automatic-invention/README.md

 # automatic-invention
-this is a docker env with nginx/mysql/pma to use as a boilerplate for docker project.
+this is a docker env with nginx/mysql/pma to use as a boilerplate for docker project with php and composer.

 to run the environment project just: